Chapter Three: Minifig Weapons

 own vulnerability - an enemy minifig can sneak up closer than the

-Weapon must have a hand on the bottom-most grippable part of the handle;
+Weapon must have one hand on the bottom-most grippable part of the handle;

 this may mean that he doesn't have enough space to bring the weapon's